Everything you need to know about Packages in Go

 var Message = "Hey there.
 I am child."

-In the above example, greet/greet package now is referenced by child variable.
+In this example, greet/greet package now is referenced by child variable.
 If you notice, we aliased greet package with an underscore.

 Underscore is a special character in Go which acts as null container.
 Since we are importing greet package but not using it, Go compiler will complain about it.
 To avoid that, we are storing reference of that package into _ and Go compiler will simply ignore it.